Multivariate subjective fiducial inference: Comparing subjective fiducial inference to Bayesian inference

 \section{Comparing subjective fiducial inference to Bayesian inference}

 As mentioned in the Introduction, given that in many cases the standard fiducial distribution is equal to the posterior distribution obtained through Bayes' theorem for a given choice of the prior distribution, it has become a convention to claim that, to a large extent, fiducial inference is indistinguishable from Bayesian inference.
 For this reason, it is worth comparing subjective fiducial inference to Bayesian inference.
-This comparison will be carried out using the definition of probability upon which the present work is based, i.e.\ the definition outlined in Bowater~(2017a, 2017b).
+This comparison will be carried out using the definition of probability upon which the present work is based, i.e.\ the definition outlined in Bowater~(2017a) under the name of type B probability and in Bowater~(2017b).
 It is therefore necessary to apply this definition to the probabilities used in Bayes' theorem.

 The probabilities that enter into Bayes' theorem are provided by the sampling density $g(x\,|\,\theta)$ and the prior density $p(\theta)$.
-Probabilities obtained by integrating over the sampling density will usually be physical probabilities and therefore, under the important assumption that the sampling model actually generated the observed data, these probabilities can usually be regarded as being very strong.
-If probabilities obtained by integrating over the prior density are also very strong, it would seem logical to regard the probabilities produced by Bayes' theorem, i.e.\ those obtained by integrating over the posterior density $p(\theta\,|\,x)$, as also being very strong.
+Probabilities obtained by integrating over the sampling density can usually be regarded as physical probabilities, and therefore, under the important assumption that the sampling model actually generated the observed data, these probabilities can usually be considered as being very strong.
+If probabilities obtained by integrating over the prior density $p(\theta)$ are also very strong, it would seem logical to regard the probabilities produced by Bayes' theorem, i.e.\ those obtained by integrating over the resulting posterior density $p(\theta\,|\,x)$, as also being very strong.
 This would be the case, for example, if the prior distribution represents the uncertainty concerning the outcome of a well-understood physical experiment.
-Similarly, if the prior density is elicited on the basis of the subjective opinion of one or a number of scholars in the subject area concerned who have quite detailed knowledge about the relative plausibility of different values for the parameter $\theta$, then probabilities obtained by integrating over this prior density may well be regarded as being reasonably strong and, as a result, it is arguable that the posterior probabilities that correspond to the use of this prior should also be regarded as being reasonably strong.
+Similarly, if the prior density of the parameter of interest $\theta$ is elicited on the basis of the subjective opinion of one or a number of scientists or scholars who have quite detailed knowledge about the relative plausibility of different values for this parameter, then probabilities obtained by integrating over the prior density in question may well be considered as being reasonably strong and, as a result, it is arguable that the posterior probabilities that correspond to the use of this prior density should also be regarded as being reasonably strong.